-Membership of The Australasian Hydrographic Society is open to any individual or organisation with an interest in the science (and art) of hydrography, hydrographic exploration and its heritage.
+Membership of The Australasian Hydrographic Society is open to any individual or organisation with an interest in the science of hydrography, hydrographic exploration, environmental protection, cliamte change, and its heritage.

-Applications are accepted for the AHS Education Award for evry Academic Year.
+Applications are accepted for the AHS Education Award for every Academic Year.
 The closing date for applications is in April/May every year.

 All regions of the Australasian Hydrographic Society organize and manage their own ocasional events, conferences, exhibitions and webinars.
 Visit AHS event calendar to find out more.

 Because of the geographical area covered by the Society, meetings of members and other activities are generally conducted on a Regional basis.
 Each Region has its own Management Committee consisting of at least a Chairman, Secretary and Treasurer.

 At a meeting held on 13 - 14 May 2002, The Hydrographic Society Council formalised the International Federation of Hydrographic Societies with a structure to bring together all National Hydrographic Societies.
 The International Federation of Hydrographic Societies is a unique partnership of learned national and regional hydrographic societies that, through its international membership, has the ability to reach representatives of every specialism within the hydrographic profession, at all levels of experience and expertise.
 Therefore, the IFHS has great international power as a focal point for ideas and as a catalyst for their realisation.